Customer Relationship Management software is a must-have for most firms. They allow to keep, access, and manage essential sales data and do much more.

 If the solution is going to be used by sales representatives, then you should consider building CRM software with support for smartphones.

 According to different studies, the productivity of sales reps grew byafter the introduction of mobile version.
-Additionally, began to achieve annual sales goals.
+Additionally, more of them began to achieve annual sales goals.

 An opportunity to work on-the-go may boost sales.
 Especially considering that modern customers want to get in touch with businesses anytime and get a fast response.